 Generally, anesthesia is the method most are familiar with and involves putting you to sleep.
 You will be completely unconscious, have no feelings about the procedure, and not remember any portion leading up — to and during.
 General anesthesia isn’t commonly used in the dental office as minimal sedation and local anesthesia.
 However, it does have its place, especially for extreme cases of dental anxiety and longer dental procedures

-What Are the Benefits of the Dental Gas Mask?
+What Are the Benefits of using laughing gas?

 One of the most frequently asked questions we receive on gas for sedation is its safety.
 The good news for patients of all ages is that it is completely safe.
 There are very few complications that can arise from laughing gas, but it makes getting many procedures much simpler for the patient.
 For those with dental anxiety, this can be an excellent way to get more extensive treatments without fear of discomfort.